 Static ads are convenient because they don’t require technical or creative expertise or a lot of time to create.
 It also doesn’t require any maintenance or regular updation because these ads are merely there to tell people about your brand.

-1. Best for Small-Scale Publishers:
+Best for Small-Scale Publishers

-Static ads are perfect for publishers who have a fixed or static purpose of showing the ad that involves no regular updation or any change in the ad format, content, or retargeting of the audience.
+Static ads are perfect for publishers who have a fixed or static purpose of showing the ad that involves no regular updating or any change in the ad format, content, or retargeting of the audience.

 Cons

-1. The first and foremost drawback of a static ad is that it is only there to reach a wide audience and basically not target them and prompt them into converting.
+The first and foremost drawback of a static ad is that it is only there to reach a wide audience and basically not target them and prompt them into converting.
 It lacks interaction because users cannot respond to an ad that is fixed on the site/ app.

-How to use static ads?
+How to use Static Ads?

 Mostly appearing in the form of animation, image, video, text, or banner ads, static ads, if done accurately, can bring in a lot of people to your landing page or app.
 Static ads are most suitable for generic offers like- Festival Discounts or Gifts.
 One can use static ads as: